 To participate, in person, by telephone or by video conference, in all court hearings pertaining to the circumstances which led to the detention of the child.

 **Jan Evans Juvenile Justice Center staff may impose reasonable restrictions on the time, place and manner in which a child may exercise his or her rights if such restrictions are necessary to preserve the order, security or safety of the child, the public, the staff of the detention facility or other children who are detained in the detention facility.

-***If a youth believes that any of her or her rights have been violated, the child may raise and redress a grievance through a member fo the staff of the facility, a probation officer or parole officer, or an agency which provides child welfare services to the child, a juvenile court with jurisdiction over the child, a guardian, an attorney or the DCFS.
+***If a youth believes that any of her or her rights have been violated, the child may raise and redress a grievance through a member of the staff of the facility, a probation officer or parole officer, or an agency which provides child welfare services to the child, a juvenile court with jurisdiction over the child, a guardian, an attorney or the DCFS.
 (AB 180 Section 8)

 All youth will receive the juvenile rights upon admission into the facility.
 The rights will also be posted inside the detention facility.
 To the best of our ability, parents/guardians will be given a copy of the rights form while their child is detained.